dandepan303/AiDetectionBypass/README.md

 The script will create an accounts.txt file with temporary email accounts and save the paraphrased content to paraphrased.txt.
 Sit back and relax while the script paraphrases your article!

-## Prerequisites

-- Python 3.x
-- Google Chrome installed (chromedriver is used by Selenium)